Netspend Privacy Notice

 - Other Information.
 Responses to online forms, surveys, offerings of Service reviews; suggestions for new products or Services; participation in contests; use of self-created content such as photographs; or any other actions you perform on the Services.

-During the 12-month period prior to the effective date of this Privacy Notice, we may have obtained Personal Data about you from the following source categories:
+During the 12-month period prior to the effective date of this Notice, we may have obtained Personal Data about you from the following source categories:

 - Directly from you, such as when you sign up for an account, initiate a transaction, contact customer service or support departments via phone, email, chat or other forms of communication, or from applications, forms, webinars, surveys, and other information you provide us.